mshupliakou/cpp_learning/chapter_9.13/README.md

-# Function Composition in C++

-This project provides an implementation of function composition in C++, allowing users to combine multiple mathematical functions and apply them sequentially to input values.
+# Class Rational

+This C++ program provides a rational number management system that allows users to perform arithmetic operations on fractions.
+It includes various functionalities such as addition, subtraction, multiplication, division, and simplification of rational numbers.

-# Features
+## Features
+- **Rational Number Representation**: Handles fractions using numerator and denominator.

-- **Function Composition**: Supports sequential application of functions.
+- **Arithmetic Operations**: Supports addition, subtraction, multiplication, and division of rational numbers.
-- **Mathematical Function Classes**: Includes predefined functions like sine, square root, and linear transformations.
-- **Operator Overloading**: Enables function objects to be called like regular functions.
-- **Dynamic Function Insertion**: Users can add functions to the composition dynamically.
-- **Intermediate Results Access**: Stores intermediate results and allows indexed retrieval.
+- **Operator Overloading**: Implements operators such as +, -, *, /, ++, and = for intuitive usage.
+- **Type Conversion**: Allows conversion to double and explicit conversion to int.
+- **Simplification**: Provides a method to reduce fractions to their simplest form.
+- **Comparison Support**: Includes == operator for equality checking.

-# Files Included
+## Files Included

-Header Files:
-`Functions.h`: Defines mathematical function classes (Sinus, SquareRoot, Linear).
-`FunctionComposition.h`: Implements function composition with insertion, execution, and result storage.

-Source Files:

-`Functions.cpp`: Implements methods for mathematical function classes.
-`FunctionComposition.cpp`: Implements methods for function composition.
-`Main.cpp`: Demonstrates function composition in action.
+*Header Files*:
+- `Rational.h`: Defines the Rational class, handling rational number operations and conversions.

+*Source Files*:
+- `Rational.cpp`: Implements methods of the Rational class.
+- `Main.cpp`: Main program for testing and demonstrating rational number operations.